dougreichard/artemis_macro_language/docs/tut01/start.md

 # Creating Modular Artemis scripts

-The AML (Artemis Macro language) is a tool for helping scripters organize and get reuse from their scripts.
+The AML (Artemis Macro language) is a tool for helping script writers organize and get reuse from their scripts.

 AML has these major components:
 - Modular code